scrungus/ZeroTetris/README.md

 ### 2.4.
 Action and observation spaces

 Each environment comes with an `observation_space` that is a `Box` space and an `action_space` that is a `Discrete` space.
 At each time step, the artificial agent must choose an action (an integer from a particular range).
 Each action maps to a translation/rotation tuple that specifies the column to drop the piece and its rotation.
-The ranges for the four different piece sizes are:
+The number of actions available for each of the pieces is below:

-- Monominos: [0, w - 1]
+- Monominos: w
-- Dominos: [0, 2w - 2]
+- Dominos: 2w - 1
-- Trominoes: [0, 4w - 5]
+- Trominoes: 4w - 4
-- Tetriminos: [0, 4w  - 7]
+- Tetriminos: 4w - 6

 where w is the grid width.
+With this action space, some actions have the same effect on the grid as others.
+When actions are selected uniformly at random, and the current piece is the 'O' Tetrimino, two actions are chosen with a higher probability than the other actions.

 ### 2.5.
 Game ending